Code-Institute-Submissions/the-vinyl-aficionado/README.md

 - All the products listed in the page shop, under the categories of vinyl and accessories, are provided via my own website [therecordbloke.com](https://therecordbloke.com).
 All the clothing products are provided via another third party called [wastedheroes-shop.com](https://www.wastedheroes-shop.com/).
 The call-to-action buttons will allow the user to go directly to both sites and place orders.

-### Features Left to Implement
+### Features left to implement

-- Have the subscription form add the visitor details to an email list database.
+- Call-to-action on the form located on the page "Contact Us" and submitting details of potential users to a database.

  ##### back to [contents](#table-of-contents)

 ---